harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-macos-build-infra-with-anka-registry.md

 ---
 title: Define a MacOS Build Infrastructure and Anka Registry
-description: This topic describes how to setu up a Harness MacOS build farm that uses an Anka registry and controller.
+description: This topic describes how to set up a Harness MacOS build farm that uses an Anka registry and controller.
 sidebar_position: 45
 ---